Skip to content

 )

-Notice that marimo knows how to render marimo objects in markdown: can just embed them in mo.md() using an f-string, and marimo will figure out how to display them!
+Notice that marimo knows how to render marimo objects in markdown: you can just embed them in mo.md() using an f-string, and marimo will figure out how to display them!

 For other objects, like matplotlib plots, wrap them in mo.as_html() to tap into marimo's media viewer: